 The Temelín Nuclear Power Plant is situated approximately 24 km from České Budějovice and 5 km from Týn nad Vltavou.
 Electricity is generated in two production units with VVER 1000 Type V 320 pressurised-water reactors.
 Process water is drawn from the Hněvkovice reservoir on the Vltava River; it was built as a part of the power plant project.
 The required quality of water is guaranteed by waste water treatment stations situated on the upper course of the Vltava River, namely at Větřní, Český Krumlov and České Budějovice.
-In spring 2003, the Temelín Nuclear Power Plant, with its 2,000 MW of installed capacity, became the largest power resource in the Czech Republic.
+In spring 2003, the Temelín Nuclear Power Plant became the largest power resource in the Czech Republic.

 The investment design of the construction was issued in February 1979, while the initial power plant design was developed by Energoprojekt Prague in 1985, and construction of operating units was launched in 1987.
 After November 1989, under new political and economic conditions, it was decided to reduce the number of production units to only two.
 In the course of a period of great uncertainty, the reduced but technologically updated construction was completed, and in July 2000 the reactor was loaded.
 On 21 December 2000, the 1st production unit realised the first supply of electricity.